Kjetil Siem

-Kjetil Person Siem (born September 29, 1960) is a Norwegian businessperson, journalist, author and sports official.
-He was the CEO of Premier Soccer League in South Africa between 2007 and 2010, and is currently Secretary-general of the Football Association of Norway.
+Kjetil Person Siem (born 29 September 1960) is a Norwegian businessperson, journalist, author and sports official.

-Early life and career
+Early life and education

-He was born to parents Per and Ragnhild Siem on a small farm in Gjerdset in Rauma.
+Siem was born on a small farm in Gjerdset in Eid Municipality (in present-day Rauma Municipality)3.
 His father was a farmer and his family was involved in sheep-raising and forestry.
+Siem was educated as a drama-teacher specializing in theater.
+In 1998, Siem helped start the local annual Mountain Festival in Rauma.

+Professional career

+Sports journalist

-He and was educated as a drama-teacher specializing in theater, but he would soon make his way in the sports world.
-He started out as a sports journalist, first in Aftenposten and later as a reporter covering sports for TV 2.
-He has authored several books, including children's books and a novel.
+Siem started out as a sports journalist, first in Aftenposten and later as a reporter covering sports for TV 2.

-Sports career